German Völkisch Freedom Party: Alliance with NSDAP

 At the end of February 1924, the bans on the DVFP in the Reich and Prussia were lifted.
 In the Reichstag elections in May 1924, the DVFP ran in a list association with substitute organizations of the still banned NSDAP around Alfred Rosenberg and Gregor Strasser under various names (including the Völkisch-soziale Block).
 This alliance achieved strong results in state elections held at the same time (19.3% in Mecklenburg-Schwerin.
 In the Reichstag elections, the alliance achieved 6.5% and thus 32 seats.

 At Ludendorff's suggestion, the parliamentary group called itself the National Socialist Freedom Party, a concession to the National Socialists, although they provided only ten of the 32 deputies.
 Ludendorff appointed Albrecht von Graefe "as his confidant" as parliamentary group leader.
 When Ludendorff announced the merger of the parties that formed the NSFP into the National Socialists in May 1924, the North German National Socialists broke away.
 During this time, leaders of the NSDAP accused Graefe in letters of having often tried to disadvantage the NSDAP in the division of constituencies.
 Furthermore, he had misleadingly claimed that NSDAP associations should join the DVFP and that NSDAP members had to subordinate themselves to him on Ludendorff's orders.
 In a short time, more and more National Socialists left the NSFP.
 Rosenberg accused the DVFP of representing only a small upper class.

-Ban and demise
+Second ban

 The DVFB was finally banned by the law against the formation of new parties of 14 July 1933.
 In Mecklenburg, individual smaller völkisch groups were still active until the beginning of 1934.
 A report by the Reich Governor in Mecklenburg blamed the work of German nationalists for the comparatively high proportion of no votes in the so-called plebiscite in November 1933.
 While Graefe died of natural causes just a few months after the transfer of power to the National Socialists, Wulle was arrested by the Nazis in 1940 and held in the Sachsenhausen concentration camp.